 Our LTI grant guidelines significantly differentiate LTI grants based on individual performance and position level.
 As in prior years, our 2011 LTI grant guidelines were segmented by performance rating, ensuring that top performing employees receive larger grants than those with average performance.
-Specifically, our 2011 LTI grant guidelines for our middle-performing employees ranged from 75% to 125% of the target grant value and the guidelines for our highest-performing employees ranged from 2011, we did not grant LTI to our lowest-performing employees.
+Specifically, our 2011 LTI grant guidelines for our middle-performing employees ranged from 75% to 125% of the target grant value and the guidelines for our highest-performing employees ranged from 160% to 225% of the target grant value.
+In 2011, we did not grant LTI to our lowest-performing employees.
 This approach allows us to meaningfully reward and effectively retain those employees who have the demonstrated potential to make the greatest contributions to our long-term success.